sveltejs/svelte-eslint-parser/README.md

       parser: svelteParser,
       parserOptions: {
         svelteFeatures: {
           /* -- Experimental Svelte Features -- */
           /* It may be changed or removed in minor versions without notice. */
+          // If true, it will analyze Runes.
+          // By default, it will try to read `compilerOptions.runes` from `svelte.config.js`.
+          // However, note that if `parserOptions.svelteConfig` is not specified and the file cannot be parsed by static analysis, it will behave as `false`.
+          runes: false,
+          /* -- Experimental Svelte Features -- */
+          /* It may be changed or removed in minor versions without notice. */
           // Whether to parse the `generics` attribute.